Be careful how you talk to yourself… you are listening!

 Re-occurring anxious thoughts create neural connections that make thinking anxious thoughts easier for us to accept as time goes on.
 This forms our routine thinking habits.

-Most people, most of the time, are not consciously aware of what they are thinking about.
+Most people are not consciously aware of what they are thinking about most of the time.
 Therefore, we can routinely have negative thoughts causing us high levels of anxiety.
-However, we are generally aware of the impact that our thoughts can have on us.
-For example, feeling sad, fearful, depressed, angry, lonely, frustrated, and disappointed.
+However, we are generally aware of the impact that our thoughts can have on us, for example, feeling sad, fearful, depressed, angry, lonely, frustrated, and disappointed.

 It can be challenging to try different approaches to the problems in our life.
 However, if we want different results, we need to try different approaches.